 Sunflowers have many uses.
 The seeds provide food for us and wild birds, under-threat British bees love the pollen and nectar - and sunflower oil is extracted for cooking and use in beauty products.
 Native Americans used certain types of sunflower medicinally for respiratory ailments.

 Growing sunflowers makes a great children's activity – why not give it a go this spring?

 Vincent Van Gogh's most famous painting, Sunflowers, is worth millions.
 Fortunately, you can get your own sunflowers for a more down-to-earth price.

-Growing sunflowers from seed is great value and the wildlife will love you for it.
+Growing sunflowers from seed is great fun, great value and the wildlife will love you for it.

-- Grow indoors in small pots of peat-free compost from early April onwards, to avoid frosts.
+- Grow indoors in small pots of peat-free compost from early April onwards.